-Now, researchers have turned this situation on its head, and are using the distortion produced by molecules within the specimen to plot their location, enabling significantly increased resolution.
-The fluorescence microscopy technique measures wavefront distortions induced by the specimen, either a cell or a tissue, directly from the signals generated by single molecules – tiny light sources attached to the cellular structures of interest.
-By knowing the distortion induced, they can pinpoint the positions of individual molecules at high precision and accuracy by understanding the distortion produced.
+To greatly increase resolution, researchers have now turned this situation on its head and are using the distortion caused by molecules within the specimen to plot their location.
+The wavefront distortions caused by the specimen, whether a cell or a tissue, are measured directly from the signals produced by single molecules, which are small light sources attached to the relevant cellular structures.
+They can identify the locations of individual molecules with extreme precision and accuracy by understanding the distortion produced.